 The budget should list all cost details for the year or other appropriate period of time.
-It should include any applicable salaries & wages, fringe benefits, services, supplies, equipment, publications, travel, other direct expenses, and any facility and administrative costs.
+It should include any applicable salaries and wages, fringe benefits, services, supplies, equipment, publications, travel, other direct expenses, and any facility and administrative costs.
 A brief outline for developing a budget is included in Michigan Tech's policies and procedures manual.

 The following are cost considerations when developing your budget: